Roberto Ferrari (cardiologist): Career

 Ferrari has contributed scientific findings targeted at characterizing the molecular mechanisms of the ischemic and failing myocardium, dedicating himself to improving the clinical treatment of myocardial ischemia and heart failure, while placing a particular emphasis on interdisciplinary and collaborative studies throughout his career.

 Ferrari holds the position of Emeritus Professor at the University of Ferrara.
 His academic career path development follows his initial appointment to the position of associate professor in Cardiology at the University of Brescia in 1987 and then at the University of Ferrara in 1998.
 In 2000, Professor Ferrari was appointed to the position of Full Professor in Cardiology as well as the Director of the Cardiovascular Centre of the University of Ferrara and Director of Cardiology at the St. Anna University Hospital of Ferrara.
 In addition to his current position as Emeritus Professor, Ferrari is presently the Scientific Director of Medical Trial Analysis, an academic Clinical Research Organization (CRO).

 He founded the European Heart for Children (EHC), established during his presidency of the European Society of Cardiology (ESC).
 As a non-profit organization, the EHC aims to cure children born with congenital heart diseases in underdeveloped countries.
 Since its formation, the EHC has effectively conducted nearly 30 missions, examined, diagnosed, and treated over 2200 children, with 349 being successfully operated on, and trained numerous cardiologists and cardiac surgeons around the world.
-Moreover, the EHC has built a pediatric cardiovascular surgeon training center in Nigeria and successfully constructed a Pediatric Unit in Syria, with the third facility in Morocco currently in progress.
+Moreover, the EHC has built a pediatric cardiovascular surgeon training centre in Nigeria and successfully constructed a Pediatric Unit in Syria, with the third facility in Morocco currently in progress.

 Ferrari has held positions held in several cardiological organizations: Founder and President of the European Heart for Children (EHC) from 2010 to 2018; Member of the European Society of Cardiology (ESC) Committee for Practice Guidelines from 2012 to 2014; President of the European Society of Cardiology (ESC) from 2008 to 2010; Vice President & Chairman of the ESC Associations, Councils & Working Groups 2004–2006; Executive Board Member and Chairman of the ESC Education Committee 2002–2004; President of the World Section of the International Society for Heart Research (ISHR) from 2004 to 2007 and Treasurer from 1994 to 2002.
 He was Chairman of the ESC Working Group on Cellular Biology 1994–1996, Chairman of the EURObservational Research Program (EORP) of the European Society of Cardiology, Director of the School for Clinical and Epidemiologic Researchers, Board member of the World Heart Federation as a representative of Italy and founder and president of the scientific foundation Fondazione Anna Maria Sechi per il Cuore (FASC) in honor of his cousin.